w3c/web-advertising/success-criteria.md

 of free speech and assembly."
 Thus to exercise this freedom, people should have digital access to publishers, which equates to both the right to assembly and freedom of speech.
-Safeguarding and improving this accessibility and choice are the third and fourth principles of improvedweb advertising.
+Safeguarding and improving this accessibility and choice are the third and fourth principles of improved web advertising.

 The Internet Architecture Board (IAB) also expressed concerns as to growing consolidation of power on the Internet.